1. GENERAL

 2.4.
 HOW WILL RECYCLED CONTENT BE MEASURED?

-For ANZPAC Plastics Pact reporting purposes, proposed questions to help measure progress towards the Pact Targets will include a series of qualitative and quantitative questions.
+For ANZPAC Plastics Pact reporting purposes, questions to help measure progress towards the ANZPAC Targets include a series of qualitative and quantitative questions.
 These include but are not limited to:

-Provide details on the source of plastic in your packaging (whether it be recycled content or virgin material) as a percentage of total
+• Providing details on the source of plastic in your packaging (whether it be recycled content or virgin material) as a percentage of total packaging weight.

-Describe the activities and progress you have made to increase your percentage of postconsumer recycled content (on average and by weight) across all plastic packaging by 2025.
+• Describing the activities and progress you have made to increase your percentage of post-consumer recycled content (on average and by weight) across all plastic packaging by 2025.

-While the Pact’s proposed target 4 (average of 25% recycled content in plastic packaging across the ANZPAC region) relates to postconsumer recycled content only, questions on pre-consumer recycled content used in packaging may also be asked.
+While the Pact’s proposed Target 4 (average of 25% recycled content in plastic packaging across the ANZPAC region) relates to post-consumer recycled content only, questions on pre-consumer recycled content used in packaging are also asked.

 Please note that different organisations will be asked different questions in relation to recycled content to help gain a greater understanding of recycled content within the region.